 Stock market capitalization has a positive and significant impact on economic growth, while total traded value and turnover ratio have a positive and insignificant effect on economic growth.
 Stock markets may achieve an important role in growth even though the stock markets are very thin in most transition economies.
-However, the regulations can be well developed, and the measures taken must reduce the excessively volatile share prices since the stock price volatility may seriously hamper economic growth, whereas stock price volatility has a negative impact on economic growth.
+However, the regulations can be well developed, and the measures taken must reduce the excessively volatile share prices since the stock price volatility may seriously hamper economic development (Singh, 1997).
+Bank Z-score has a positive impact on economic growth, whereas stock price volatility has a negative impact on economic growth.
 Both coefficients of these variables are statistically insignificant.
 Non-performing loans have a negative and significant impact on economic growth.
 This finding is in line with Creel et al. (2015), who found supportive evidence that financial instability has a negative effect on economic growth.
 This implies that an increase in non-performing loans can slow economic growth.